brentcroft/pi-cam-object-detection-service/README.md

 This kit is a workshop for installing TensorFlow & Object Detection on a Raspberry Pi with a Camera.

 The kit requires an appropriate Tensorflow wheel, see: https://github.com/lhelontra/tensorflow-on-arm/releases.
+Two graphs are provided as arbitrary working examples.

 The file "01-build-tf-1.12-0-cp35.sh" has the following hard-coded, which may need to be amended: